List of Desperate Housewives characters: Chuck Vance

 Chuck Vance (Jonathan Cake) is introduced in the seventh season as the investigator in charge of keeping an eye on Felicia Tilman who has moved back onto the lane.
-When Juanita Solis calls the police and tells them Bree is trying to kill her and Celia (after Carlos tells her Bree's involvement in her grandmother's death), Chuck responds to the call at Bree's home.
-After the misunderstanding, Chuck gives Bree his number twice, and Bree agrees to go out on a date with him.
-When Bree tells this to Renee, Renee runs a background check on Chuck and reveals to Bree he is still married, though he had filed for divorce a year ago.
-At dinner, Bree confronts Chuck with this information but Chuck retaliates by telling her he had also run a background check on her.
-Offended, Bree abruptly ends their date.
-As Chuck drives her home, Chuck catches a hooker in the street and tells that she can turn her life around, pretending to reveal Bree once was a prostitute and she had turned over a new leaf by going to school and starting a massive catering company.
-Moved by Chuck's whole-heartedly words, Bree gives Chuck a second chance.
+He begins dating Bree Van de Kamp until she discovers he is still married, though he had filed for divorce a year ago.
+When Bree confronts Chuck with this information, Chuck retaliates by telling her he had also run a background check on her.
+After an argument, they make up and continue to date.
 In the seventh season finale, Lee tells Bree he recognizes Chuck as a gay man he has seen in local gay bars.
 Bree drops in on him at the police station, and her suspicions deepen, leading her to believe Chuck's marriage has broken down because he is gay.
 After a dinner date, Bree insists Chuck take her to a gay bar, where several patrons and a waiter recognize him.
 Chuck tells her he had worked undercover in the bar, and discloses his marriage broke down because his wife had been having an affair with his police partner.
-Chuck is one of the attendees to the progressive party that takes place during the night in which Alejandro Perez is accidentally killed by Carlos.
-Bree and the other housewives helped hide Alejandro's body.

-In the eighth season, Bree continues her relation with Chuck but she fears that he might discover what happened with Alejandro, so she dumps him the same night in which Chuck planned to propose to her.
-Later, at his office, Chuck is given a missing person report for Alejandro.
-Chuck starts an investigation and recalls seeing Alejandro at Wisteria Lane the night of the progressive party, so he guesses that Bree is involved in the case.
-Chuck harasses Bree as well as her friends, in an attempt to get revenge and make Bree suffer.
+In the eighth season, Bree continues her relationship with Chuck, but she fears that he might discover what happened with Alejandro in "Come on Over for Dinner", so she breaks up with him on the same night Chuck had planned to propose to her.
+Chuck is later given a missing person report for Alejandro.
+Chuck recalls seeing Alejandro at Wisteria Lane the night of the progressive party, so he guesses that Bree is involved in the case.
+Chuck investigates while harassing Bree and her friends, in an attempt to get revenge and make Bree suffer.
 Chuck is close to discover the truth until he is run over and killed by Orson.
-Chuck appeared amongst other deceased characters in the series finale.
+Chuck appears amongst other deceased characters in the series finale.